XShawn1/OnlineComment_Analysis_Fiat_2023/README.md

 **BI tools**: Matplotlib, PowerBI
 ## Research Objects (Brands)
 Online discussions regarding EVs by Fiat, Peugeot, Tesla, Mini, Volkswagen
-## Research Results
+## Research Results & Suggestions
-- It’s recognised that customers are focusing more on EV features (e.g., battery, driving range, charging facilities) in recent years and can be sensitive to EV prices.
+- It’s recognised that customers are getting more interested in EV characteristics (e.g., battery, driving range, charging facilities) in recent years.
+It's suggested that Fiat Abarth focus on elaborating how their techs on these electric features develop and get improved on their websites and in their showcases.
+- Customers can be sensitive to EV prices.
+The advise to Fiat Abarth is that the company breakdown EV ownership costs to increase buyer trust and clarity.
+Alternatively, take a price reduction strategy or offer discounts to customers during the first 3 months after the car was released.
-- Some brands’ strategies on developing intelligent systems can intrigue customers’ interests.
+- Some competitors’ strategies on developing intelligent systems and car automation intrigue customers’ interests, suggesting a future R&D direciton to Fiat Abarth.
 - Customer perceptions on some granular EV features remain unclear.